 The current Downtown Neighborhood Area Sector Development Plan was adopted by the City Council in October, 1976.
-At the time of adoption, the Plan area had been designated a blighted area and as such, contained a community development plan that was created under the provisions of the Community Development Law of the State of New Mexico.
+At the time of adoption, the Plan area had been designated a blighted area, and, as such, the Plan contained a community development plan that was created under the provisions of the Community Development Law of the State of New Mexico.
 The purpose was to guide redevelopment, eliminate blight, and preserve the historical development pattern and select buildings which had historical and cultural significance within the Downtown Neighborhood Area.

 The 1976 Sector Development Plan contained data on population and housing conditions.
-The Sector Plan included a land use plan and established zoning within the DNA.
-Thirteen land uses were established, which corresponded to specific zones in the City Comprehensive Zone Code, including:
+It also included a land use plan and established zoning within the DNA.
+Thirteen land uses were established, which corresponded to specific zones in the City Comprehensive Zoning Code, including: